zo-e-la/ctf-writeups/wactf-2022/swansay/README.md

 > eval() is evil
 as a wise man once said...

-Basically the text input of the user shoud be santised properly, otherwise malicious code can be executed.
+Basically the text input of the user should be santised properly, otherwise malicious code can be executed.
 ##
 #### 3. Next step was to figure out what language is used, by looking at source code:
 Found that the source code includes some interesting packages including turbo rails.
 Assuming turbo rails is association with Ruby on Rails, I did some research.
-I found the package they were using on github:
+I found the package they were using is on github:
 * [Turbo Rails](https://github.com/hotwired/turbo-rails)
 ##
-#### 4. Wrote inject in Ruby
+#### 4. Wrote inject in Ruby formatting
 ```
 "+[random value for test]+"
 ```